A guide to Hong Kong Taxi Culture from 2013 - 2024

 The last Taxi Licence to be issued was in 1994 and they are still considered to be a solid investment despite a downward trend in the second hand market for them and yes, companies and individuals that own a lot of licences also have a lot of so called political power and they resist any sort of change.

-Current Taxi’s are either Toyota, Nissan or Ford, mainly LPG or Hybrids, full EV vehicles are now being introduced again and are gaining in popularity.
+Current Taxis are mainly Toyota, Nissan or Ford, mainly LPG or Hybrids, full EV vehicles are now being introduced again and are gaining in popularity which means more car brands are now being introduced.

 The Official Colour Schemes.